filip-herceg/ReViewPoint/docs/content/architecture.md

 ### 📁 Frontend Documentation (129+ files)
 Complete coverage of every TypeScript/JavaScript file in `frontend/src/` and `frontend/tests/` with detailed documentation for:
-- **Source Files**: Components, pages, hooks, services, utilities, stores, and application setup
+- **Source Files**: Components, pages, hooks, and application setup
 - **Test Files**: Component tests, hook tests, integration tests, and test utilities
 - **Configuration**: Build configuration, type definitions, and development tools

+**Note**: Some directories shown in the architecture diagram (lib/, types/, styles/, assets/, utils/) represent planned frontend structure and are not yet implemented.
+Current documentation covers all existing files.

 *All links are organized below by logical sections and component categories for easy navigation.*